cyrusurheim29/CS50-Final-Project/README.md

 ## Acknowledgments

-* Many thanks to my CS50 Sedik for his dedicated support and advice.
+* Many thanks to my TF Sedik for his dedicated support and advice.
 * Inspiration of project exigence and html formatting comes from Harvard's own Opportunity Insights initiative.